andrewmcwattersandco/git-fetch-file/README.md

 ## Performance & Workflow

+git-fetch-file supports concurrent downloading for better performance:
 ### Concurrent Operations
 git-fetch-file supports concurrent downloading for better performance:
-- Default: 4 parallel jobs (like git's default)
+- Default: number of parallel jobs matches the number of logical CPUs (like git's default)
 - Configurable with `--jobs=<n>`
 - Particularly effective when fetching from multiple repositories
 - Thread-safe with proper error isolation